 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.

 This document has been produced as part of the W3C Web Accessibility Initiative (WAI).
+The goals of the Evaluation and Repair Tools Working Group (ERT WG) are discussed in the Working Group charter.
 The ERT WG is part of the WAI Technical Activity.
-The goals of the ERT WG are discussed in the Working Group charter.

 On 1 January 2005, the ERT Working Group was chartered to continue the development of EARL 1.0.
 The following is a collection of requirements set forth by the Working Group.
 Each requirement is labeled with one of the following key words: